 - In Atop the Fourth Wall, Linkara gives out one of these at the end of his Silent Hill: Dead/Alive review series while confronting the Dolorem — while the being is trying to break him by pushing the weight of his failures on him, he retorts by proclaiming all of the badass and world-saving accomplishments and more (most of which are stuff he's done in previous story arcs) that he's managed to overcome despite everything.
 Interestingly enough, a later Story Arc recalls back onto this moment, and it's recontextualized into the revelation that over the years, he's become so egotistic and domineering that the Powers That Be consider him evil enough to stop powering him.

-- Played for Laughs in Family Guy, where after opening up his own restaurant, Peter laments that he hopes he doesn't have one of those handicapped Vietnam vets who's missing both legs come into his store, before seeing one enter and acknowledging it happening.
+- Family Guy: Played for Laughs when, after opening up his own restaurant, Peter laments that he hopes he doesn't have one of those handicapped Vietnam vets who's missing both legs come into his store, before seeing one enter and acknowledging it happening.

 Wheelchair-bound Vietnam Vet: I've seen some things man, and did some stuff.
 I wouldn't recommend it!